COVID-19 Risk Management Policy

 - As hand sanitizer is becoming a scarce commodity Contractors are making immediate arrangements to construct temporary sinks / handwash areas with hand soap, paper towels and garbage cans.
 The locations will be at various high-traffic locations.

 - Each subcontractor is responsible for providing hand sanitizer for their worker’s needs.

 - Each subcontractor remains responsible for cleanliness in their lunchrooms.

-- Each subcontractor remains responsible to provide PPE, noting that glove use is mandatory.
+- Each subcontractor remains responsible to provide PPE.

 - Each subcontractor is responsible for disinfecting shared tools, iPads, etc. between uses.

 Conduct routine daily cleaning of hard non-porous surfaces throughout construction sites including site office trailers, lunchrooms, orientation and meeting rooms, first aid rooms, stair railings, scaffold stair railings, portable toilets, elevator/hoist and equipment controls.

 In the event there is a presumptive case for COVID – 19, present on site, we isolate and clean work areas / surfaces that may have been contaminated.

 All workers must wear gloves in accordance with their SWP and rules.
 Wearing gloves, besides being a safety requirement reduces the likelihood of workers touching their eyes, nose or ears reducing the potential of transmission from contaminated surfaces.